 Background Effects and Custom Images

 Microsoft introduced background blur for Teams meetings in September 2018.
 If your workstation hardware supports blurring, Teams can isolate your image from the background and apply a mask (like a green screen) to the background to remove the distraction of a cluttered office.
 Announced in Office 365 notification MC208577 on April 3, (Microsoft 365 roadmap item 62890), Participants in Teams meetings can choose a custom background (an image) instead of a simple background blur.
-Microsoft started the general roll-out of custom backgrounds on April 9, 2020.
+Microsoft rolled out the custom backgrounds feature in April 2020.

-Background filters (also called background effects) are available on Windows and Mac workstations but aren’t currently available for the Teams browser or mobile clients.
+Background filters (also called background effects) are available on Windows and Mac workstations.
 The Teams desktop client for Linux supports background blur but doesn’t support background images.
-The Teams for iOS client supports background blurring.
+The Teams mobile clients support both blurring and background effects.

 Users can choose from a set of curated images provided by Microsoft or upload a custom image of their own or images from many web sources (see below).
 Tenant-level administrative control is available for background filters is available through the VideoFiltersMode setting active in Teams meeting policies.
 The setting allows tenants user-level control over the ability to use different types of background filters and uploading of custom images.
 You can also apply policies to stop users having any access to background filters (and take some fun out of their working lives).